dbHackathon2017/hackathon/README.md

 There is no binary to run, no main() function, only test functions to execute some sample code for demonstration purposes.
 A remote factomd instance has been deployed that blocks produces blocks every second, so submitted entries are added to the chain nearly immediately.
-The following entry credit key has lots of money in it to use for demonstration purposes:
+The following entry credit keys have lots of money in it to use for demonstration purposes:

+Steven's node:
 - Es3cpDrGJRZpJBqZ3PwdohDpmMcXqmr8PuN2yyzBdB2rZ2McEtu1
 - EC29nUzTTopMuwEHgPGZ8eBvTGEgzPHErbJU8HVPXxTvKjP37hK6

+Jeroen's node
+- FA2Ucjw1pBzrCxDJP82yCbhzk9BFU2aWdb1VqitBot3mFAseW6Uo
+- FA2DfCwFhYWYVcZ8hya9JGgwnMSCd3RwEqCyA9qJ6qBbqkeBarEf

 factom-write/util.go : GetECAddress() will return this address.